Testing Independence of Infinite Dimensional Random Elements: A Sup-norm Approach: Finite Sample Level and Power Study

 \subsubsection{Estimated Level and Power}

 Here, we discuss how one can estimate the level and the power of the test based on $T_{n}$.
 In this study, we choose $M = 10$ and $K = 20$ as we have observed that any larger values than the aforementioned chosen values does not much change the result.
 For details about the variables $M$ and $K$, recall Proposition \ref{lk} and the discussion before the proposition.
 Besides, as Proposition \ref{GL} indicates, the choices of $G$ and $L$ are also an issue of concern.
-After having a thorough investigation, it is found that $G = 20$ and $L =10$ are reasonably good choices in terms of computational complexity and the precision of this finite approximation.
+We observe that $G = 20$ and $L =10$ are reasonably good choices in terms of computational complexity and the precision of this finite approximation.
 Throughout the study, we consider $k_1$ and $k_2$ in the expression in $T_{n}$ (see \eqref{statistic}) as Epanechnikov kernel (see \cite{Silverman1998}) for its optimal property, and the bivariate kernel $k$ is considered as the two folds product of Epanechnikov kernels.
 As the bandwidth, we choose $h_{n} = c n^{-\frac{1}{6}}$, where $c$ is estimated by cross validation technique (see, e.g., \cite{Duong2005} and \cite{Hall1992}).
 In the course of this study, the experiments are carried out for $n = 20$, $50$ and $100$.

 In order to carry out the critical value of the test, we generate two independent data sets ${\cal{X}} = (X_{1}, \ldots, X_{n})$ and ${\cal{Y}} = (Y_{1}, \ldots, Y_{n})$ from standard Brownian motion, and replicate this experiment $1000$ times.
 Note that as ${\cal{X}}$ and ${\cal{Y}}$ are independent, the null hypothesis $H_{0} : X\perp Y$ ($\Leftrightarrow T = 0$) is satisfied.
 Now, let $T_{n, i}$ be the value of $T_{n}$ for the $i$-th replicate $(i = 1, \ldots, 1000)$, and these 1000 values of $T_{n, i}$ provide the estimated distribution of $T_{n}$.
 Therefore, $(1 - \alpha)$-th ($\alpha\in (0, 1)$) quantile of $T_{n, i}$ $(i = 1, \ldots, 1000)$, denoted as $\hat{c}_{\alpha}$ can be considered as the estimated critical value.
 Now, in order to estimate the level of significance, we generate two {\it independent} data sets, namely, ${\cal{X}}^{'} = (X_{1}^{'}, \ldots, X_{n}^{'})$ and ${\cal{Y}}^{'} = (Y_{1}^{'}, \ldots, Y_{n}^{'})$ and replicate this experiment $M$ times.
 Suppose that $T_{n, i}$ is the value of $T_{n}$ for the $i$-th replication, and the estimated level is defined as $\frac{1}{M}\sum\limits_{i = 1}^{M} 1_{(T_{n, i} > \hat{c}_{\alpha})}$.
 Next, in order to estimate the power of the test, we generate two {\it dependent} data sets, namely, ${\cal{X}}^{''} = (X_{1}^{''}, \ldots, X_{n}^{''})$ and ${\cal{Y}}^{''} = (Y_{1}^{''}, \ldots, Y_{n}^{''})$ and replicate this experiment $M^{'}$ times.
 Suppose that $T_{n, j}$ is the value of $T_{n}$ for the $j$-th replication, and the estimated power is defined as $\frac{1}{M^{'}}\sum\limits_{j = 1}^{M^{'}} 1_{(T_{n, j} > \hat{c}_{\alpha})}$.